1. Clough Oughter Castle, County Cavan

 6. Birr Castle, County Offaly

 Deep in the heart of County Offaly, you'll find one of Ireland's coolest castles!
 The fortress that is Birr Castle, has been sitting on soft Offaly terrain since medieval times and is a favourite for those exploring Ireland’s Ancient East.
 Most of the year, the castle is a private residence to the Parsons family – but during the summer they fling open the large doors to the public!
-Hugged by 50 acres of lush landscapes and colourful gardens, one unexpected feature is a huge telescope erected in the mid-19th century.
+Hugged by 50 acres of lush landscapes and colorful gardens, one unexpected feature is a huge telescope erected in the mid-19th century.
 In fact, it’s said to be the largest historic scientific instrument still working today!
 So, whether it's finely decorated dining rooms, manicured gardens or historic inventions you’re looking for, Birr Castle is firmly poised to get your followers talking!